-These xIRIs should be correlated by MDF2 with the xIRIs related to IMS session establishment or SMS over IP delivery.
+These xIRIs should be correlated by MDF2 with the xIRIs related to IMS session establishment delivery.
 The correlation identifier found in the STIR/SHAKEN xIRIs and IMS xIRIs should help the MDF2 performing the correlation procedure and generated IRIs with both sets of data for delivery to LEMF.